 Is Earning Certification Really Worth It?

 Other professionals believe that experience is the best indicator of performance.
-During the job application process, the recruiter will send you an audio file to transcribe.
-Knowing the right formats, correct spellings, and accurate medical terms with few or no errors will get you the job.
+During the job application process, even before the interview, the recruiter will send you an audio file to transcribe.
+This is what we call the employer tests.
+Knowing the right formats, correct spellings, and using accurate medical terms on the employer tests is what will get you the job.

-Most individuals with industry credentials are able to achieve this goal; however, quite a number of other individuals can achieve this goal as well without being credentialed.
-Because of this, employers will usually send audio testing to everyone who meets their minimum criteria and usually not discriminate for or against someone due to their credentials or lack of it.
+Almost all individuals with industry credentials are able to achieve this goal; however, quite a number of other individuals can achieve this goal as well without being credentialed.
+Because of this, employers will usually send audio testing to everyone who meets their minimum criteria and usually not discriminate against someone due to their credentials or lack of it.
 By doing this, they let the individual’s training and experience speak for itself.

-If you’re considering becoming a medical transcriptionist or simply gathering information, you may be interested in knowing that MT School of Canada endorses certification for its graduates and even will pay the AHDI Certification Exam fee for its graduates to take the RHDS exam.
-MT School of Canada’s curriculum is extensive and more than enough to be able to train students to become industry professionals.
+If you’re considering becoming a medical transcriptionist or simply gathering information, you may be interested in knowing that MT School of Canada will pay for the AHDI Certification Exam fee for its graduates to take the RHDS exam.
+Since the MT School of Canada curriculum is considered far more extensive and more in-depth than other schools, it makes it easy to be able to train students to become industry professionals.
 This is just one of the many benefits of training with MT School of Canada.